ngs-training/course_template/README.md

-# Module_Template
+# Course Template
-This is an example repository for an individual course module.
+This is an example repository for an course made up of multiple modules.